Gauweiler and Others v Deutscher Bundestag: Judgment

 The Grand Chamber of the CJEU held that the European Central Bank could adopt a programme to buy government bonds on the secondary markets under TFEU articles 119, 123, 127 and articles 17 to 24 of Protocol (No 4) on the Statute of the European System of Central Banks and of the European Central Bank.
 The outright monetary transaction programme was monetary policy, and measures taken were proportionate to the objectives without contravening TFEU art 123.

+Aftermath

+Following the ECJ’s opinion, contemporary commentators worried that the German Constitutional Court would challenge its primacy.
+Nevertheless, the GFCC accepted the ECJ’s verdict, acknowledging that the Court of Justice conducted the requisite proportionality analysis and “set binding limits for any implementation of the OMT programme.”
+Although the ECJ had not explicitly specified any legally binding limiting conditions, the GFCC extrapolated several criteria that the OMT would be required to observe in order to retain legitimacy: